In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 You’ve just taken the first step towards becoming the kind of leader people will follow through hell and high water.

 Remember, great leaders aren’t born—they’re forged through relentless self-improvement and unwavering commitment.
-Now go out there and lead like your success depends on it, because guess what?
+Now go out there and lead, as your success depends on it, because guess what?
 It does